Bruzu/docs/index.md

 Now try changing the text from "Dynamic" to your name or anything.

-The API can generate any kind of image, from Social Media or Open Graph to QR codes and Personalized Greetings.
+The API can generate any kind of image, from Social Media or Open Graph to Personalized Greetings.

 All the information about the image that you want, such as text, color, size and other used images, are part of the URL.